legumeinfo/pandagma/README.md

   molecule, feature-start, feature-end, mRNA-ID, score(0), strand, gene-ID

-Optionally, a file specified in the expected_chr_matches variable can be specified in GENUS.conf, which provides anticipated chromosome pairings, e.g.
+Optionally, an expected_chr_matches array variable can be specified in GENUS.conf, which provides anticipated chromosome pairings, e.g.

+expected_chr_matches=(
   01 01
   02 02
   ...
-  11 13  # allows for translocation between 11 and 13
+# allows for translocation between 11 and 13
+  11 13
-  13 11  # allows for translocation between 13 and 11
+# allows for translocation between 13 and 11
+  13 11
+)

 These pairings are used in a regular expression to identify terminal portions of molecule IDs, e.g. glyma.Wm82.gnm2.Gm01  glyso.PI483463.gnm1.Gs01 glyma.Wm82.gnm2.Gm13  glyso.W05.gnm1.Chr11
-If an expected_chr_matches file is not provided, then no such filtering will be done.
+If an expected_chr_matches array variable is not defined, then no such filtering will be done.

 At the end of the process, remaining genes will be added to initial clusters, based on homology.
 Remaining genes may be those falling on unanchored scaffolds, or on chromosomes by not part of